olevaar/kickstart.nvim/README.md

 ~~Google Gemini requires an API key to work.
 You can get one from the [Google AI Studio](https://developers.generativeai.google).
 Once you have the key, you can set it in your environment variables as `GOOGLE_API_KEY`.~~

-~~Github Copilot requires you to be signed in to your Github account.
-You can do this by running `:Copilot auth` in Neovim.
-This will open a browser window where you can sign in to your account.
-Once you are signed in, you can start using Copilot.~~

 ~~The default keybinding for using Avante.nvim is ```<leader>an``` for a new chat and ```<leader>aa``` to open the last chat.
 You can change these keybindings in